apuem/web/README.md

 We collect web apps to provide for every user a secure, free and simple user experience.

-If you like to submit a web app, please visit: www.apuem.com and click submit.
+If you would like to submit a web app, please visit: www.apuem.com and click submit.